AliLogic/COD-MW4/README.md

 The script contains all the source code and you'll find that it's very resembling to what Yousha or (I, previously) released.

 You can find the original topic here: http://forum.sa-mp.com/showthread.php?p=4026930

+### Licensed under MIT - all credits must be given to the respective developers